zSnout/zSnout.com/README.md

 ## Using a mail system

 In addition to a database, a mail system is also required to create accounts.
-To do this, figure out how to get the mail host, port, username, and password, and stuff these into the following environment variables:
+To do this, get your mail host, port, username, and password, and stuff these into the following environment variables:

 ```
 ZSNOUT_MAIL_HOST